Anju-Maria-Raju/Student-Score-Prediction/README.md

 # Student-Score-Prediction

  ## Objective
- The aim of the project is to built a model to predict score of students based on hour of study.
+ The aim of the project is to built a model to predict score of students based on hours of study.

  ## Dataset
  The dataset can be seeked from this link : http://bit.ly/w-data